spraetor/spraetor.github.io/_posts/2015-12-26-concepts-in-action.markdown

 problem with this implementation is, that we can not distiguish between the vector argument and the scalar argument, since both are unconstrained templates.
-Passing a scalar as first argument and a vector as second argument is a valid call to the function, but results in a compilere error in the inner algorithm, i.e. in the range-based for-loop, since a scalar is not iterable.
+Passing a scalar as first argument and a vector as second argument is a valid call to the function, but results in a compiler error in the inner algorithm, i.e. in the range-based for-loop, since a scalar is not iterable.

 It is possible to write an overload of `operator*` for a left-sided multiplication